— eko nugroho (@Nugroho11Eko) August 6, 2019

 “Well, what about it?”

 “If there were no bitter beans in the world, the poor wouldn’t have anything to make them happy.
 Imagine!
-Wouldn’t it be dreadful if the only thing that made the poor happy was owning a Mercedes Benz and working in an office.
+Wouldn’t it be dreadful if the only thing that made the poor happy was owning a Mercedes Benz and working in an office?
 We’re lucky to have bitter beans!
 Every individual bitter bean makes a huge contribution to the total sum of human happiness.
 It’s about time we realized that the bitter bean is one of Indonesia’s most important national resources.”

 “But the image of the bitter bean doesn’t fit the image of the newly rich city-living office worker, the collar-and-tie look.
 It’s obvious that the bitter bean just isn’t, or at least isn’t very, well, cool.
 You can hardly be proud of the smell!
-After all, people these days are only happy if they have something to be proud of.”
+After all, these days people are only happy if they have something to be proud of.”

 “To be proud of, or, to be arrogant about?
 Look at us.
 We’re happy eating bitter beans.
 Try smelling my breath.”
 The young man exhales, “Phew!”